rackerlabs/design-system/_docs/principles/accessibility.md

 - 4% suffer from low vision (1 in 30 people)
 - 0.6% are blind (1 in 188 people)

-With a global population of just over 7.5 billion people, 9.1% of the world's population equates to over one-half billion visually-impaired user that cannot use an inaccessible product.
-After factoring in the myriad other forms of permanent and temporary impairments, designing inaccessible products can have a material and negative impact on a large percent of users.
+With a global population of just over 7.5 billion people, 9.1% of the world's population equates to over one-half billion visually-impaired users that cannot use an inaccessible product.
+Inaccessible products can have a negative impact on a large percent of users.

 Not only can inaccessible design reflect poorly on our brand, it has the potential for legal ramifications.
 In 2018, there were at least 2258 lawsuits filed in federal court under Title III of the Americans with Disabilities Act (ADA), an increase of 177% of such lawsuits filed in 2017.